Jagdish Bhagwati

 Jagdish Natwarlal Bhagwati (born July 26, 1934) is an Indian-born naturalized American economist and one of the most influential trade theorists of his generation.

 He is a University Professor of economics and law at Columbia University and a Senior Fellow in International Economics at the Council on Foreign Relations.
 He has made significant contributions to international trade theory and economic development.

 He is widely regarded as the intellectual father of the Indian economic reforms of 1991.
-He is the only professor in American academia to have a chair named after him while he was still teaching at the university.
+He is one of the few professors in American academia to have a chair named after him while he was still teaching at the university.
 He is one of only 10 scholars who hold the title of University Professor at Columbia University.
 Bhagwati is the recipient of several prestigious awards, including the Order of the Rising Sun, Padma Vibhushan, Frank Seidman Distinguished Award in Political Economy and the Freedom Prize of Switzerland.